njbizzle/Offseason2024ForPortfolio/README.md

 This existed in some form on our on-season robot and it made it really easy to convey the state of the robot from really far away.
 Overall it's a generally applicable tool and I'm really happy with how it turned out.

 Here's an older example pattern.
+(YouTube link in the image)

 [![](https://img.youtube.com/vi/YQFC4AxMUEw/0.jpg)](https://www.youtube.com/watch?v=YQFC4AxMUEw)